somesh101/JupyterTemplates/README.md

 4. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and type `Developer: Reload Window` to load the extension.

 ## Upcoming Features
+    - Option to insert template into open notebook below the selected cell.

 - **Got Any good Idea Let me Know**: